Terre Haute, Indiana: Arts

 Located on 7th Street between Wabash Avenue and Ohio Street, Terre Haute Arts Corridor includes the Swope Art Museum and two galleries - the Halcyon Contemporary Art Gallery and Gopalan Contemporary Art.
 The first Friday of every month, the area features art openings, musical performances, and socializing.

-The Swope Art Museum, open and free to the public since 1942, has a collection of American art, including work by Edward Hopper, Grant Wood, Thomas Hart Benton, Janet Scudder, Andy Warhol, Ruth Pratt Bobbs, Robert Motherwell, Robert Rauschenberg, and many others.
+The Swope Art Museum, open and free to the public since 1942, has a collection of American art, including work by Edward Hopper, Grant Wood, Thomas Hart Benton, Janet Scudder, Andy Warhol, Robert Motherwell, Robert Rauschenberg, and many others.

 The Turman Art Gallery at Indiana State University features rotating exhibitions by student and faculty artists.
 In 2007, the university was the recipient of nearly 150 Andy Warhol photographs and prints as part of the Andy Warhol Photographic Legacy Program.
 These additions were to be added to the other Andy Warhol prints already held in the university's permanent collection.
 The gallery's Permanent Art Collection and Study Collection includes a total of 3,600 paintings, sculptures, ceramics, drawings, prints, and photographs.

 The cornerstone of the Terre Haute Arts Corridor is the historic Indiana Theater.
 Designed by famed theater architect John Eberson in Spanish Andalusian style and opened in 1922, this theater seats 1,674 and houses a screen measuring 54 x 33 ft, which is the second-largest in the state.
 The theater, which had long sat vacant, was recently restored and is being used for concerts, film screenings, and other events.

 Terre Haute is home to several arts nonprofits, including Wabash Valley Art Spaces and Arts Illiana.